Yi-Yu-Yvonne/AnimalCLEF25-CVPR-FGVC-LifeCLEF/README.md

 6. **Ensemble Model Prediction**
 7. **Single Model Prediction**

-In `Mega.ipynb` it includes clear, in-line comments showing how to:
+In `MegaDescriptor.ipynb` it includes clear, in-line comments showing how to:

 1. **Load** the trained model
 2. **Prepare** a batch of test images